bearice/ffapn/README.md

 Create a new push context, or modify a existing context.

-Arguments passed in post payload, can be JSON or www-formencoded
+Arguments passed in post payload, content-type should be application/json

+look at the example below:

 ```
 POST /token/1234567890/test